 With customer research complete, you also need to think about what kinds of goals you have to outline to complete your product launch formula.
 But, more importantly, you need to decide what does and doesn’t impact your overall goal.

-💡 Chameleon has put together a series of best-practices on how to announce a new feature, along with a specific framework to make this section even easier.
+💡 Take a look at the series of best practices on how to announce a new feature, along with a specific framework to make this section even easier.

 Once you have the answers to these questions, then understand what tasks you have to undertake to achieve your goals.